 Past Medical History (PMH): The past medical history lists active and resolved medical problems and surgeries.
+In contrast to what is often taught, we encourage inclusion of substance use disorders here and not in the Social History below.
 The detail required varies, depending on current activity and relevance to the current presentation.
 For example, when presenting a patient with pneumonia who has a history of COPD, it helps to describe severity, need for hospitalizations, and use of supplemental oxygen.
 In contrast, the same patient admitted for gout may not warrant such a detailed pulmonary history.
 Diseases described by patients but not confirmed by objective data should be considered uncertain (e.g., "asthma," "celiac disease," "rheumatoid arthritis").
 Relevant pertinent negatives should be included here.
 For example, when describing a patient with HIV, it helps to indicate whether or not she's had opportunistic infections or common related disorders such as Hepatitis C. For past surgeries, include the approximate date and indication for the operation.
 Historic details already presented in the CC and HPI should not be repeated here.
 The chart note will almost always include more detail than that presented orally.
 The PMH is a great place to name the physicians responsible for the patient's longitudinal care.